Contact Us

 Family-Centered Care

 Family-centered care is widely considered best practice in pediatrics.
-I highly encourage caregivers to be active participants in their child's therapy sessions.
-During this time, I will answer questions, provide education & resources and will coach you on how to build more playful interactions into your daily routines.
+Jenny highly encourages caregivers to be active participants in their child's therapy sessions.
+During this time, she will answer questions, provide education and resources and will coach you on how to build more playful interactions into your daily routines.
 The most natural, least stressful, and most effective way to improve a child's ability is to empower their parent(s) to support their individualized needs and facilitate their development.
-It does require some commitment on your part but, I promise, it will be so worth it!
+It does require some commitment on your part but, we promise, it will be so worth it!

 Did you know that the most important interactions you have with a child happen through play?
 By engaging in playful serve and return interactions with a child, you can help them build stronger connections in the brain.
 Strong neural connections are the foundation for all of a child’s future learning, behavior, and health.
 Watch this Mini Parenting Master Class from the Director of Harvard University's Center on the Developing Child, Dr. Jack P. Shonkoff.
 MD, as he discusses the importance of serve and return interactions and how easy they are to do!